marcosogsantos/get-random-tweet-api/README.md

 ---

 ## Observations
-Because this method don't require a Twitter API Key, I don't have a request limit number (probably this will come from host ip ban by some sort of Twitter DDOS Security - that must be a big number - and the host free requests limit).
+Because this method don't require a Twitter API Key, I don't have a request limit number (probably this will come from host ip ban by some sort of Twitter DDOS Security - that must be a big number - and the host free traffic limits).

 For now, the backend dont use a ideal database system because it work with small and simple data (I thought that would be overwork) buts seems work fine.